error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/Final Paper — Φ, Β & Euler (segmented Spacetime).md

 9. Conclusions

-A φ‑segmented spacetime with a single mild mass dressing β reproduces weak‑field GR, regularizes the
+A φ‑Segmented Spacetime with a single mild mass dressing β reproduces weak‑field GR, regularizes the

 inner geometry, and predicts a crisp spectroscopic/chronometric lattice.
 The closure